-What makes this possible is RFID (radio frequency identification) technology, embedded in millions upon millions of credit, debit and other ID cards.
-Fortunately, there are products called RFID wallets than you can use to help protect your credit or debit cards from scammers.
+What makes this possible is RFID (radio frequency identification) technology that’s embedded in some credit, debit, and other ID cards.
+The fear is that thieves can use what’s called an RFID reader or skimmer to steal your information from your card.

-All a thief needs to do is to have an RFID reader (also called transceivers or interrogators).
-They hide the reader in their coat pocket, purse or backpack and come within inches of you in order to read your credit card’s RFID chip in just a few seconds.
+All a thief needs to do is to have an RFID reader, also called a skimmer.
+They hide the reader in their coat pocket, purse, or backpack and come within inches of you in order to read your credit card’s RFID chip in just a few seconds.
 So, any crowded area is fair or, in this case, unfair, game.

 While early RFID embedded credit and debit cards transmitted enough personal information for a thief to potentially make a clone card, most banks and credit card companies now say they’ve put measures in place to keep a thief from robbing you blind.

 Nearly all cards now automatically change their internal security code after one purchase.
 So, even if a thief got enough information to successfully use your card number, he or she could only make one purchase.
 Still, it’s an unsettling thought that any of your personal information could be transmitted without your knowledge.

 Although thieves have the capability of RFID skimming, does that mean it actually happens?
 Many experts say the threat is very minimal for several reasons.

 First, experts say that current RFID technology in most cards is extremely secure — companies have put measures in place to protect against this threat.
 1, 2 Contactless cards send the store’s reader a one-time encrypted code with information that doesn’t expose your specific account information.
 The next time you use your card, it sends a different code.
 So the risk is extremely minimal.3